Place Category: Health & Social Care

-The programmes are aimed at providing skills training in a practical rural environment to those furthest from the employment market and through a relational approach; training engages and inspires students to develop a working lifestyle with the added benefit of counselling support to deal with life issues.
+The programmes are aimed at providing skills training in a practical rural environment to those furthest from the employment market.
+Through a relational approach, training engages and inspires students to develop a working lifestyle with the added benefit of counselling support to deal with life issues.
 Training is accessible to all, irrespective of educational backgrounds, with training delivered from Entry Level 2 to Level 2.

-Students completing the programmes, have an increased self awareness, new skills, nationally recognised qualifications, address the issues that lead to a chaotic lifestyle, becoming positive members of their community and either work towards or enter employment.
+Students completing the programmes, have an increased self-awareness, new skills, nationally recognised qualifications, addressed the issues that lead to a chaotic lifestyle, becoming positive members of their community and either work towards or enter employment.

 Training materials are continually updated and originally written to be relevant and engaging to ensure learning is enjoyable and achievable.

-All students complete either a recovery care plan or individual training plan, which they take ownership of and continually review throuought their programmes, these plans supported by qualified staff ensure the students have an action plan with achievable goals to work to with a clear direction of moving away from chaos and into purposeful living.
+All students complete either a recovery care plan or individual training plan, which they take ownership of and continually review throughout their programme, these plans supported by qualified staff ensure the students have an action plan with achievable goals to work to with a clear direction of moving away from chaos and into purposeful living.

-RITE supports the community by hosting and preparing the village show (circa 2000 people attend), undertakes the Parish lengthmans scheme with its students and hosts open days and general support to those in the community.
+RITE supports the community by hosting and preparing the village show (circa 2000 people attend) with its students and hosts open days and general support to those in the community.
 Products made by students are sold at the show and also through the gift shop area at the offices of RITE and local community outlets.
 All products are either made from sustainable timber or recycled metal.

-Through the engaging approach taken by RITE, 75% of students complete their programmes and around 1/3 enter into employment, with many entering further education or volunteering.
-Students not only report an increase in their education, but through the use of the Recovery Star, report improvements in metal health, physical health and relationships.
+Through the engaging approach taken by RITE, 85% of students complete their programme and around one third enter into employment, further education or volunteering.